Skip to content

 The Condition: During Federal Reserve announcements, earnings reports, or major geopolitical events, price action becomes driven by news rather than technical patterns.

-What Happens: Signals may fire immediately before/after events, but price can gap or reverse violently regardless of signal.
-Technical patterns temporarily lose predictive value as fundamental news dominates.
+What Happens: Events may fire immediately before/after news, but price can gap or reverse violently regardless of event.
+Technical patterns temporarily lose relevance as fundamental news dominates.

 Context: Pentarch analyzes price and momentumβ€”it doesn't "know" about external catalysts.
-Signals remain technically valid but compete with stronger fundamental forces during these windows.
+Events remain technically valid but compete with stronger fundamental forces during these windows.

 Very Low Timeframes (1-Minute, 5-Minute)